By Tré Berry III🖊️ | 01/08/2020

-These days, when you see the President of the Japanese Boxing Association, that being Masahiko Harada (better known to the masses as ♛🇯🇵Fighting Harada (55-7-0, 22KO👊)), you see a distinguished, quiet, jovial 76 year old man whose default facial expression is that of a smile and deep reflection – one who looks the part of being the least threatening man in the room if you were to base your assessments heavily weighing on aesthetics.
-What some folks today don’t realize that aren’t aware of his early legacy was that this little guy was a nightmare , an aggressive, tenacious whirlwind of a Champion, who would gladly bring the fight to you.
+These days, when you see the President of the Japanese Boxing Association, that being Masahiko Harada (better known as 🇯🇵Fighting Harada (55-7-0, 22KO👊)), you see a distinguished, quiet, jovial 76 year old man whose default facial expression is that of a smile and 🪞deep reflection – one who looks the part of being the least threatening man in the room if you were to base your assessments heavily weighing on aesthetics.
+What some folks today don’t realize that aren’t aware of his early legacy as a fighter was that this little guy was a nightmare , an aggressive, tenacious whirlwind of a Champion, who would gladly bring the fight to you.

 Kingpetch did finally get his offense going down the stretch of the fight however, landing his power at a far higher 📎clip than had been the case in the first 10 rounds of the contest.
 There was a drastic 📈uptick in his activity, and was able to turn the tides of the fight in his favor during the late portion of the fight, which was a scheduled 15 round match.

-By 🛎️round 10, Jofre fought more aggressively and began to shovel the left hook to the body to try and off-set Harada’s rhythm, and to get him to at least think twice about how he was charging in there, as hesitation is normally something that could be exploited by a counter-puncher such as Eder Jofre was.
-Perhaps it did work, or at least in conjunction with a deliberate tactical change made by Harada, getting on his toes to box and move around in middle distance instead of charging forward like he did for the majority of the fight up to that point.
+By 🛎️round 10, Jofre fought more aggressively and began to shovel the left hook to the body to try and off-set Harada’s rhythm, and to get him to at least think twice about how he was charging in there, as hesitation is normally something that could be exploited by a counter-puncher such as Jofre was.
+Perhaps it did work, or at least in conjunction with a deliberate 🧠tactical change made by Harada, getting on his toes to box and move around in middle distance instead of charging forward like he did for the majority of the fight.

 Now at the pinnacle of his journey and sitting as one of the true leading men of the sport, Masahiko would look forward to face quality, suitable opposition as a Champion.
 For his first Title defense, Britain’s 🇬🇧Alan Rudkin was next in the script.